 Either install a new factory fresh hammer spring in Contenders or in G2s and Encores, our heavy duty 51# hammer spring.

 |The Encore and G2,|

-which both use the same exact hammer springs, need to be much stronger than the factory makes them.
-Our Bellm Custom Heavy Duty Encore and G2 Hammer Springs have been a great help in alleviating this problem, but it is still a band-aid covering the sympton and not treating the cause.
+which both use the same exact hammer springs, need to have a much stronger hammer spring than the factory installs in them.
+Our Bellm Custom Heavy Duty Encore and G2 Hammer Springs have been a great help in alleviating this problem, but if excess headspace is the issue, a stronger hammer spring is a band-aid covering the sympton and not treating the cause, excess headspace.

 |The main cause of misfires in Encores and G2s|

 is having to move the entire mass of the cartridge and extractor forward until the cartridge comes to a stop so the firing pin can dent the primer, then not having enough energy left to fire the primer.
 This is especially true with rimless and belted mag cases where the spring loaded extractor holds the case back against the breechface while closing the barrel.
 The firing pin then must move the case and extractor forward until the case comes to a stop and is supported so the firing pin can dent the primer sharply with all its energy.

 If too much energy is lost moving the case forward, even our strongest hammer spring may not be strong enough, (Our 51 pound spring is about the absolute maximum force that can readily be obtained with a spring this size.), and the issue of headspace will ultimately still have to be dealt with.